MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options
 -------

-Options for the 'dhollander' algorithm
+Options for the "dhollander" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-erode passes** Number of erosion passes to apply to initial (whole brain) mask.
 Set to 0 to not erode the brain mask. (default: 3)